-In order to comply the requirements of this rule, each municipal governing body shall:

-- (A) Commit itself by resolution or other binding assent to plan and implement a revised recycling program no later than December 31, 2001 or upon expiration or renewal of recycling collection and hauling agreements in effect on the date of promulgation of these rules and regulations.
-The municipal governing body shall notify the Department of proposed implementation date by June 30, 1997. - (B) Establish programs for recyclable materials which achieve the level of separation of recyclables, as determined by the Department or demonstrate that recyclable materials are reused, recycled, composted or otherwise diverted from disposal.
-For example, a community may elect to implement a backyard composting and/or grasscycling program, rather than establish a collection program, to divert leaf and yard waste from disposal. - (C) Adopt ordinances as necessary to carry out the provisions of this rule in accordance with guidelines established by the Department. - (D) Enter into enforceable agreements with haulers as necessary to keep recyclable materials separate from municipal solid waste.
+- A. In order to comply with the requirements of this rule, each municipal governing body shall: - Commit itself, by resolution or other binding assent, to plan and implement a revised recycling program no later than December 31, 2001 or upon expiration or renewal of recycling collection and hauling agreements in effect on the date of promulgation of these Rules and Regulations.
+The municipal governing body shall notify the Department of proposed implementation date by June 30, 1997. - 2.
+Establish programs for recyclable materials which achieve the level of separation of recyclables as determined by the Department, or demonstrate that recyclable materials are reused, recycled, composted or otherwise diverted from disposal.
+For example, a community may elect to implement a backyard composting and/or grasscycling program rather than establish a collection program to divert leaf and yard waste from disposal. - 3.
+Adopt ordinances as necessary to carry out the provisions of this Part in accordance with guidelines established by the Department. - 4.
+Enter into enforceable agreements with haulers as necessary to keep recyclable materials separate from municipal solid waste.